-- Covers eligible dependent care expenses that you incur so you can work.
-If you are married, it covers eligible dependent care expenses so you and your spouse can both work, or your spouse can look for work, attend school full-time or for care of a spouse who is incapable of self care.
-For complete information on eligible dependent care expenses, please see the brochure, FSA BK1, Flexible Spending Accounts (November 2008), or call the FSA Customer Service Center toll-free at 1-800-842-2026. - Eligible dependents for this account include children under age 13 and anyone you claim on your Federal income tax return as a qualified IRS dependent.
-For complete information on eligible dependents, please see the brochure, FSA BK1, Flexible Spending Accounts (November 2008), or call the FSA Customer Service Center toll-free at 1-800-842-2026. - The maximum amount that you can contribute to the dependent care flexible spending account is \$5,000 for 2009.
+- Covers eligible non-medical dependent care expenses that you incur so you can work.
+If you are married, it covers eligible dependent care expenses so you and your spouse can both work, or your spouse can look for work (and must have earned income in 2010), attend school full-time or be incapable of self care.
+For complete information on eligible dependent care expenses, please see the brochure, FSA BK1, Flexible Spending Accounts (November 2009), or call the FSA Customer Service Center toll-free at 1-800-842-2026 (TTY 1-888-697-9056). - Eligible dependents for this account include children under age 13 and any disabled person you claim on your Federal income tax return as a qualified IRS dependent.
+For complete information on eligible dependents, please see the brochure, FSA BK1, Flexible Spending Accounts (November 2009), or call the FSA Customer Service Center toll-free at 1-800-842-2026 (TTY 1-888-697-9056). - The maximum amount that you can contribute to the dependent care flexible spending account is \$5,000 for 2010.
 The minimum amount is \$130.
 For taxpayers who file their taxes separately with a spouse, the maximum is \$2,500 per year.